 Nominating Committee Meeting: The meeting may be conducted if a majority of the committee is present.
 (If a committee member cannot attend the meeting, notify the alternate.
 In the event that another committee meeting is called, that alternate member will continue to serve on the committee and the original member does not return).

 Review the executive board article of your PTA bylaws to determine the composition, eligibility, duties and number of officers that must be recruited.
 One nominee should be recruited for each office.
 In the event the nominating committee cannot recruit a nominee, candidates for that office may be nominated from the floor at the election meeting.

 - Knowledgeable about and adheres to the Vision, Mission, Purposes and basic policies of PTA.

 - Willing to attend continuing training for PTA.

 - Prior experience in either PTA or other organizational work.

 - Is ethical and has a sense of justice and fairness.

 - Willing to make PTA a high priority in his or her schedule.

-- Make report public according to bylaws at least seven days before the election meeting.
-(Consider including information on the role of the nominating committee and that the nominating committee presents a slate of candidates that they feel are best qualified and that nominations from the floor will be accepted at the election meeting.
-The report is presented and accepted by the executive board)
+- When the report is published, consider including information on the role of the nominating committee and informing members that nominations from the floor will be accepted at the election meeting.

 - Pre-arrange for someone to “move” and “second” to destroy ballot votes if election is by ballot.